Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/tutorial-ado.md

 ![Create an empty Runbook](/assets/images/x_autps_azure_auto_ado_create_runbook6.webp)

 Scroll down through the **Extracted output variables** and notice the **url** variable.
-We will using this later in this tutorial as an identifier.
+We will using this later in this tutorial as an identifier, so make sure you copy it.

-Also notice the ID of the Work Item.
-In this case **4**.

 ### Create a Runbook for adding comments to Work Item